 Organizing data (ORDER BY, GROUP BY, HAVING)

-1. List the three stores with the highest number of customer transactions
+List the three stores with the highest number of customer transactions.

-2. Extract employee IDs for all employees who earned a three or higher on their last performance review
+Extract employee IDs for all employees who earned a three or higher on their last performance review.

-3. Calculate the average monthly sales by product displayed in descending order
+Calculate the average monthly sales by product displayed in descending order.

-4. Find and remove duplicates in the table without creating another table
+Find and remove duplicates in the table without creating another table.

-It’s totally normal to feel a bit anxious about the SQL portion of your interview.
-Sometimes the best way to calm your nerves is to walk into the screening with a clear plan of action.
+Sometimes the best way to keep nerves calm before an interview is to walk into the screening with a clear plan of action.
 No matter what type of query you’re asked to write, you can use this six-step process to organize your thoughts and guide you to a solution, even when you’re feeling nervous.

 1. Restate the question to make sure you understand what you’re being asked to do.